carmelogiuliano/hls-stream-switcher/README.md

 # hls-stream-switcher

-Python script for easily switching between live broadcasts.
-Designed to be used on a HTPC.
-Simply populate the `stream_info` dictionary with objects including a hotkey, stream url (hls or .m3u8), and stream name.
-VLC is used as the media player.
+Python script for switching between livestreams using hotkeys.
+It stores information about each stream (URL and hotkey) in a dictionary and uses VLC as the media player.

 `python3 main.py` to run.

-## Pre-requisites
+## Packages
 - Python 3
 - VLC
 - PyQt5